Vanilla Bean Cheesecake Bars

 - 2 teaspoons vanilla extract

-Line a 9 x 13-inch baking pan with non-stick foil.
-Set aaside.
+- Line a 9 x 13-inch baking pan with non-stick foil.
+Set aside.

-Cool completely and chill a few hours.
-Texture is best if you can chill overnight before serving.
+- Cool completely and chill for a few hours.
+The texture is best if you can chill overnight before serving.

 If you don't have vanilla paste, just use an extra teaspoon of vanilla extract.